-Card counting is an advantage play technique that enables sharp blackjack players to gain a long-term edge over the house.
-It involves tracking the ratio of high to low cards as they are dealt out by assigning value tags to different card denominations.
-The surplus of high cards is good for the players, while the prevalence of low cards helps the dealer.
+Card counting is an advantage-play technique that allows skilled blackjack players to gain a long-term edge over the house.
+It involves tracking the ratio of high to low cards as they are dealt, assigning value tags to the different card denominations.
+A surplus of high cards favors the players, while an abundance of low cards benefits the dealer.

 The technique is not as difficult to master as the uninitiated think.
-Contrary to popular belief, card counters do not have to memorize each card that has been played out or be autistic savants like Dustin Hoffman’s character in Rain Man.
+Contrary to popular belief, card counters do not have to memorize every card that has been dealt, nor must they be autistic savants like Dustin Hoffman’s character in Rain Man.

 The only qualities required for mastering this technique are patience, discipline, tenacity, and some basic arithmetic skills.
-Any committed blackjack player can learn to count cards but most fail to generate long-term profits because they make way too many blunders at the tables.
+Any committed blackjack player can learn to count cards, but most fail to generate long-term profits because they make far too many blunders at the tables.

-So today, we shall spend some time discussing the most common mistakes rookie counters commit.
-Check them out if you are new to card counting as they may ultimately make the difference between losing and winning in the long run.
+Today, we will discuss the most common mistakes rookie counters commit.
+Check them out if you are new to card counting, as they may ultimately make the difference between losing and winning in the long run.

-What follows is based on the premise you are already familiar with the rules of blackjack and how card counting works.
-If otherwise, we encourage you to take a step back and go through the basics of
+What follows rests on the premise that you are already familiar with the rules of blackjack and how card counting works.
+If not, we encourage you to take a step back and review the basics of

-multi-deck card counting to learn the basics of this advantage play technique.
+multi-deck card counting to learn the fundamentals of this advantage-play technique.

 Mistake #1 - Using a Very Complicated Counting System

-Card counting gained notoriety in the early 1960s when mathematician and blackjack researcher Edward Thorp unveiled the first point count system in his revolutionary book Beat the Dealer.
-Multiple card counting systems have emerged since then and blackjack experts typically group them into four main categories, Level I, Level II, Level III, and Level IV.
+Card counting gained notoriety in the early 1960s when mathematician and blackjack researcher Edward Thorp introduced the first point count system in his groundbreaking book Beat the Dealer.
+Many card-counting systems have appeared since then, and blackjack experts usually group them into four main categories: Level I, Level II, Level III, and Level IV.

 Hi-Lo |